RenanOliveira20/hackJumps/README.md

   Let's Play!
 ### Move Person :
 - Move Rigth:
-  tap 'D' or 'Arrow rigth' in your keyboard;
+  tap 'D' or 'Arrow rigth' in your keyboard
 - Move Left:
-  tap 'A' or 'Arrow left'
+  tap 'A' or 'Arrow left' in your keyboard

+  ### Score :
+- Your score increases to your up your height

+  ### Game Over :
+- Don't miss plataform or your lose the game

+#### You ready?
+Let's play !
+  Go to game click [here](https://renanoliveira20.github.io/hackJumps/)